nathanjessen/wordle/README.md

 # wordle

-A Wordle clone built with React and DaisyUI.
+A Wordle clone built with React and Tailwind CSS.
 Challenge yourself to guess the hidden word in this engaging word puzzle game.

 ## 🚀 Live Demo